Saint-Outrille

 Saint-Outrille (/fr/) is a commune in the Cher department in the Centre-Val de Loire region of France.
 It is named after the 7th century Saint Austregisilus.

 Geography

-An area of farmland, forests and a village suburb on the left bank of the Fouzon river, which forms the boundary with the much larger village of Graçay, situated about 12 mi southwest of Vierzon near the junction of the D68 with the D83 and D922 roads.
+An area of farmland, forests and a village suburb on the left bank of the river Fouzon, which forms the boundary with the much larger village of Graçay, situated about 12 mi southwest of Vierzon near the junction of the D68 with the D83 and D922 roads.
 The commune borders the department of Indre.